pytorch/pytorch/docs/source/quantization.rst

 operations explicitly take output quantization parameters (scale and bias) in the operation signature.

+In addition, we also support fused versions corresponding to common fusion patterns that impact quantization at: torch.nn.intrinsic.quantized.

+For quantization aware training, we support modules prepared for quantization aware training at torch.nn.qat and torch.nn.intrinsic.qat

 Current quantized operation list is sufficient to cover typical CNN and RNN
 models: